kb-dk/solr-shield/README.md

 Actions are the same for the different types of rules

-- action [cancel setValue]
+- matchAction [cancel setValue]
-- baseCostAddition double
+- matchAddition double
-- costMultiplier double
+- matchMultiplier double
-- cancelMessage string
+- matchMessage string

 - isDefined bool
 - continue: bool
 - equals value